The page has been translated by Gen AI.

 Detailed description

-Delete DeploymentDelete deployment
+Delete DeploymentDelete the deployment

-EventCheck events that occurred within the deployment
+eventCheck events that occurred within the deployment

 PodCheck the pod information of the deployment

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account informationCheck basic information about the Account, such as the Account name, location, and creation time.

-Metadata InformationCheck the metadata information of the deployment
+Metadata InformationCheck the deployment’s metadata information

-Object InformationCheck the object information of the deployment
+Object InformationCheck the deployment’s object information

 Table.
 Deployment detailed information items